About me

 News

-• [February, 2024] - Submited a paper on my internship work with Meta RL on efficient event detection on smart glasses to MobileHCI.
+• [February, 2024] - My internship work with Meta Reality Labs on efficient event detection on smart glasses – Non-verbal Hands-free Control for Smart Glasses using Teeth Clicks, is now live!

 • [January, 2024] - Submited a paper on phase driven domain generalization for time series to ICML.